Transfer Students

 Students who have graduated from or otherwise left high school or secondary educational institutions and completed at least twelve credit hours at an accredited post-secondary institution (college or university) are considered transfer students.
 Such students may be considered for transfer to the University of Dayton provided they are in good standing socially and academically (minimum of a C average - 2.0 cumulative grade point average).
 Possession of the minimum grade point average for consideration does not imply admissibility to the University.
 Most areas of study prefer a 2.5 or higher grade point average for admission.

 Transfer students will be considered for admission after they have followed the regular admission procedure.
 Applicants for transfer admission may submit the University of Dayton's online application or the Common Application.
 All transfer candidates must submit official transcripts from all institutions previously attended.
+International students must also submit a transcript evaluation from The Evaluation Company.
 ACT or SAT scores may be requested by the Office of Recruitment and Admission during the application review.
-The dean's office of the appropriate college or school will evaluate the transcript(s) to determine the number of transferable credits.
+The transfer credit office will evaluate the transcript(s) to determine the number of transferable credits.

 In general, all college credits earned with a "C-" (1.7 on a 4.0 scale) or higher from any regionally accredited college or university or an institution recognized by the foreign country's minister/head of education will transfer and be included on the University of Dayton transcript.
 No credit will be given for a course in which the student earned below a "C-".
 The evaluation to determine which courses will be accepted toward the degree will also be completed by the dean's office of the appropriate college or school.